danharper/tutsplusmarkdown/README.md

 ## Tuts+ Markdown

 Converts GitHub Flavoured Markdown to Tuts+ HTML markup.
+Uses [Redcarpet](https://github.com/tanoku/redcarpet) for Markdown processing, with some customisations made for Tuts+ sites.

+Ensure you have the Redcarpet gem before using! `(sudo) gem install redcarpet`.

 ### Usage